GeotrekCE/Geotrek-admin/docs/import.rst

 Configure Marque Esprit Parc import
 -----------------------------------

-To import touristic content from national park database, create (or update) ``bulkimport/parsers.py`` file with the following content:
+To import touristic content from Esprit Parc national database, create (or update) ``bulkimport/parsers.py`` file with the following content:

 ::